-This course is crosslisted with SCI2235.
+This course is cross-listed with SCI2235.
 Enrollment in ENGR3235 is as design depth as projects will be focused on engineering design solutions.
 If advanced science credit is desired, enroll in SCI2235.

 Credits: 4 ENGR.
 Hours: 4-0-8.
-Prerequisite: ENGR2250 AND SCI12.
+Prerequisite: ENGR2250 AND a foundation biology (SCI12xx).